 - Once added, your new group will show as

 - To activate it, click Apply Changes.
-On the pop-up window that appears, click Apply Changes again.
+On the pop-up window that appears, click the Apply Changes button.

 NoteA Host Group can only contain either hosts or host groups.
 Therefore, the Add Child option will not be available for a group already containing hosts.

 Once completed, you will be informed that your change has been applied.
 However, if you create a Host Group and apply changes without at least one host in it, it will not appear in the Navigator view.

 Autonomous computing equipment, such as a virtual or physical server, a collector, a database, a PC, a network or storage device, a tablet or a mobile device, to mention a few, is referred to as a host.

 You can add your hosts individually or in multiples, allowing monitoring and alerting on per-guest metrics such as CPU usage.
 You can add the hosts manually or via an automated scan.

 To create a new host, follow this guide.
 Additional tab criteria can be completed if required, such as notification, service check, and more.